-Secretary/treasurer
+iii)Secretary/treasurer

-Remaining directors will be assigned active job titles at the AGM each year
+All remaining Directors will be assigned active job titles at the Annual General Meeting each year.

-b) The term of office for the Board member shall commence on the first day of the month following the KEYSA KESA Annual General Meeting and shall continue until the next Annual General Meeting.
+b) The term of office for the Board Director shall commence on the first day of the month following the KESA Annual General Meeting and shall continue until the next Annual General Meeting.

 5-2.
-There shall be at least five meetings annually plus an AGM.
+There shall be at least five General Meetings annually plus an Annual General Meeting.

 5-3.
-At all meetings of the Board, a majority of the elected/appointed directors shall constitute a quorum for the transaction of business.
+At all meetings of the Board, a majority of the elected or appointed Directors shall constitute a quorum for the transaction of business.

 5-4.
-Any member of the Board absenting himself without cause from three consecutive Board meetings, or willfully neglecting his duties to the board, will be determined to have forfeited his position on the Board.
-Such determination shall be made by a majority vote of the Board.
+Any Director on the Board absenting themselves, without cause, from three consecutive General Meetings, or willfully neglecting the duties to the position on the Board, will be determined to have forfeited their position on the Board.
+Such a determination shall be made by a majority vote of the Board.

 5-5.
-No member of the Board shall vote on any matter that may result in a conflict of interest with family, business or team affiliation.
+No Director the Board shall vote on any matter that may result in a conflict of interest with family, business, or team affiliation.

 5-6.
-The board may appoint Committees to carry out specific duties as directed by the Board.
+The Board may appoint committees to carry out specific duties as directed by the Board.
 The Board shall delegate tasks to committees.
 Directors of the Board shall chair committees.
 Such committees will act as advisors to the Directors of the Board.

 5-7.
-A director must not be remunerated for being or acting as a director but a director must
+A Director must not be remunerated for being or acting as a Director but a Director must

-be reimbursed for all expenses necessarily and reasonably incurred by the director while engaged in the affairs of the society.
+be reimbursed for all expenses necessarily and reasonably incurred by the Director while engaged in the business of the Board.

 Part 6 - Seal

 6-1.
-The directors may provide a common seal for the society and may destroy a seal and substitute a new seal in its place.
+The Directors may provide a common seal for the Association and may destroy a seal and substitute a new seal in its place.

 6-2.
-The common seal must be affixed only when authorized by a resolution of the directors and then only in the presence of the persons prescribed in the resolution, or if no persons are prescribed, in the presence of the president and secretary or president and secretary treasurer.
+The common seal must be affixed only when authorized by a resolution of the Directors and then only in the presence of the persons prescribed in the resolution, or if no persons are prescribed, in the presence of the president and secretary or president and secretary treasurer.

 Part 7 - Borrowing

 7-1.
-In order to carry out the purposes of the society the directors may, on behalf of and in the name of the society, raise or secure the payment or repayment of money in the manner they decide, and, in particular but without limiting that power, by the issue of debentures.
+In order to carry out the purposes of the Association the Directors may, on behalf of and in the name of the Association, raise or secure the payment or repayment of money in the manner they decide, and, in particular but without limiting that power, by the issue of debentures.

 7-2.
-A debenture must not be issued without the authorization of a special resolution.
+A debenture must not be issued without the authorization of a Special Resolution.

 7-3.
-The members may, by special resolution, restrict the borrowing powers of the directors, but a restriction imposed expires at the next annual general meeting.
+The Board may, by Special Resolution, restrict the borrowing powers of the directors, but a restriction imposed expires at the next Annual General Meeting.

 Part 8 - Auditor

 8-1.
-This Part applies only if the society is required or has resolved to have an auditor.
+This Part applies only if the Association is required or has resolved to have an auditor.

 8-2.
-The first auditor must be appointed by the directors who must also fill all vacancies occurring in the office of auditor.
+The first auditor must be appointed by the Directors who must also fill all vacancies occurring in the office of auditor.

 8-3.
-At each annual general meeting the society must appoint an auditor to hold office until the auditor is re-elected or a successor is elected at the next annual general meeting.
+At each Annual General Meeting the Association must appoint an auditor to hold office until the auditor is re-elected or a successor is elected at the next Annual General Meeting.

 8-4.
-An auditor may be removed by ordinary resolution.
+An auditor may be removed by Resolution of the Board.

 8-5.
 An auditor must be promptly informed in writing of the auditor's appointment or removal.

 8-6.
-A director or employee of the society must not be its auditor.
+A Director or employee of the Association must not be its auditor.

 8-7.
-The auditor may attend general meetings.
+The auditor may attend General Meetings.

 Part 9 - Notices to Members

 9-1.
-A notice may be given to a member, either personally or by mail to the member at the member's registered address.
+A notice may be given to a Member, either personally or by mail at the Member's registered address.